 The move to attract foreign property investors, among a few other recent ones by the Vietnamese government, was aimed toward raising investment from both companies and individuals.

-Several key restrictions remain on foreign ownership in Vietnam remain.
+Yet several key restrictions remain on foreign ownership in Vietnam remain to this day.
 For example, you still cannot truly own land – although that’s the case with everyone else including local citizens too.

 Foreign citizens holding a valid visa, foreign companies with operations in Vietnam, and foreign investment funds can now own houses and apartments outright.

 Previously, foreign real estate ownership was only possible on a long-term leasehold basis of up to 50 years.
 Freehold titles weren’t allowed at all for structures or land.
 Thankfully, this has changed.